filippob/introduction_to_gwas/README.md

     - [R code.
 Exercise on R, and FUMA](functional_analysis/getGenesFromSNP.R)
 - Lecture 13 A glimpse on ROH-based alternative [Filippo, optional]
 - Kahoot quiz on what we learned about GWAS!
 [Filippo, Oscar, Christian]
-- Wrap-up discussion on GWAS [Filippo, Oscar, Christian]
+- Conclusions and wrap-up discussion on GWAS [Filippo, Oscar, Christian]

 ## organization of the code for the practical sessions